Our Members

 E-mail: info@biv.bayern

-Mangaing Director: Dipl.-Wirt.-Ing.
-(FH) Diana Klose (klose@biv.bayern)
+Managing Director: Dipl.-Wirt.-Ing.
+(FH) Diana Krüger (krueger@biv.bayern)

 Website: www.biv.bayern

-DE – FACHVEREINIGUNG DEUTSCHER BETONFERTIGTEILBAU e.V.
-(FDB)
+DE – FACHVEREINIGUNG DEUTSCHER BETONFERTIGTEILBAU E.V. – FDB

 E-mail: info@fdb-fertigteilbau.de